History of Knoxville, Tennessee: Secession debate in Knoxville

-The Civil War
+Civil War

 Confederate Occupation

 The Confederate commander in East Tennessee, Felix Zollicoffer, initially took a lenient stance toward the region's Unionists.
 In November 1861, however, Union guerrillas destroyed several railroad bridges across East Tennessee, prompting Confederate authorities to institute martial law.
 Suspected bridge-burning conspirators were tried and executed, and hundreds of other Unionists were jailed, causing the county jail at the southwestern corner of Main and Walnut streets to become overcrowded with prisoners.
 Brownlow was among those arrested, but was released after a few weeks.
 He spent 1862 touring the north in an attempt to rally support for a Union invasion of East Tennessee.

 Zollicoffer was replaced by John Crittenden in November 1861, and Crittenden was in turn replaced by Edmund Kirby Smith in March 1862, as Confederate authorities consistently struggled to find an acceptable commander for its East Tennessee forces.
 In June 1862, George Wilson, one of Andrews' Raiders, was tried and convicted in Knoxville.
 In July 1862, 40 Union soldiers captured by Nathan Bedford Forrest near Murfreesboro were marched down Gay Street, with Confederate soldiers jokingly reading aloud their personal correspondence afterward.

 The divided 2nd District sent representatives to both the U.S. Congress (Horace Maynard) and the Confederate Congress (William G. Swan) in 1861.
 Maynard, along with fellow East Tennessee Unionist Andrew Johnson, consistently pleaded with President Lincoln to send troops into the region.
 For nearly two years, however, Union generals in Kentucky consistently ignored orders to march on Knoxville, and instead focused on Middle Tennessee.
 On June 20, 1863, William P. Sanders's Union cavalry briefly laid siege to Knoxville, but a Confederate citizens' guard within the city managed to fend them off.